MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 <details>
 <summary>Personal and shared scopes</summary>

-If the app is configured with personal and shared scopes along with a default install scope, here's the user flow to add the app in the required scope:
+If an app is configured with personal and shared scopes along with a default install scope, here's the user flow to add the app in the required scope:

 1. Go to **Apps** :::image type="icon" source="../../assets/images/compose-extensions/app-icon.png" border="false":::.